juicedata/juicefs/docs/en/how_to_use_on_kubernetes.md

 ### Configurate Grafana dashboard

-Use the [Grafana Dashboard](./k8s_grafana_template.json) to show the collected metrics in Prometheus.
+We provide a [dashboard template](./k8s_grafana_template.json) for [Grafana](https://grafana.com/) , which can be imported to show the collected metrics in Prometheus.